TJ Hughes: Sales strategy

 In December 2005, TJ Hughes launched an online store through eBay, with eBay claiming that the retailer was the first in the United Kingdom to sell its main products through the auction site.
 The store launched with 110 lines including DVD players, digital cameras and perfumes.
 TJ Hughes said its eBay shop represented an opportunity to increase sales and brand awareness.

 One of the retailer's advertising tactics was to feature relatives of famous celebrities in their advertisements.
 For example, they used former Manchester United F.C. player Wayne Rooney's brother Graeme Rooney as part of an advertising campaign.

-During 2007, the company unveiled its largest advertising campaign to date.
-This featured celebrities’ family members, with recruits to the campaign including Carol Vorderman’s mother, Jonathan Ross’s mother and Robbie Williams’ father.
-The aim of the somewhat unusual series of ads was apparently to eschew passing on the costs of celebrity endorsement to customers, which TJ Hughes claims is the case for a number of its competitors.

 Online

 TJ Hughes was a late runner in the e-commerce era, establishing an information website for investors and customers in 1999/2000.
 Although a new site was launched in 2004, this continued to offer only basic information such as current offers and store locations.
 In spite of this, the company reported that this site received some 17,000 hits a month, which prompted them to look at the introduction of e commerce.

 This was introduced on a trial basis in the run up to Christmas 2005, and offered 150 seasonal gifts and homewares lines.

 An encouraging performance resulted in the trial being extended, with the company subsequently increasing the range of merchandise offered online, and by 2011 the company offered an extensive range of products on its website.
 The TJ Hughes website, designed by local digital agency YOMA, was ranked 108,004 worldwide and 5,237 in the United Kingdom according to Alexa.